 We've seen unprecedented disruption to life-saving health services.
 This has put children's lives and futures at risk.
-But now the world has a once-in-a-generation chance to learn from the pandemic, strengthen health systems and protect children's futures.
+But now the world has a once in a generation chance to learn from the pandemic, strengthen health systems and protect children's futures.

-By taking part in OutRight, the UK Committee for UNICEF (UNICEF UK)'s annual youth campaign, this year children will develop their knowledge of health, global healthcare systems, and how these relate to their rights.
+By taking part in OutRight, the UK Committee for UNICEF (UNICEF UK)'s annual youth campaign, this year young people will develop their knowledge of health, global healthcare systems, and how these relate to their rights.

-We want to empower and inspire children to think about and share their views on children's rights in their local communities and more widely too, with the support of our campaign champions -Paddington Bear and Cel Spellman.
+We want to empower and inspire young people to think about and share their views on children's rights in their local communities and more widely too, with the support of our campaign champions - Paddington Bear and Cel Spellman.